-To help each other and pooling resources is often a good idea.
-So even when it comes to district heating.
-By interconnect neighboring cities district heating grids, you can achieve several advantages such as more efficient operation of production units, better economics and a higher degree of resilience.
+Helping each other and pooling resources is often a good idea.
+This is also true when it comes to district heating.
+By interconnecting the district heating grids of neighboring cities, you can achieve several advantages such as more efficient operation of production units, better finances and a higher degree of resilience.

-The basic idea is to find a win-win concept by creating a joint operation in order to utilize each parties’ resources and thus in doing so creating value for all parties.
-The benefits could be cost reduction, environmental benefits and delivery reliability.
-There are several different types of examples of connected municipalities and hence key reasons for the implemented connections.
+The basic idea is to find a win-win concept by creating a joint operation in order to utilize each parties’ resources and in doing so creating value for all parties.
+The benefits could be cost reduction, environmental benefits or delivery reliability.
+There are several different types of connected municipalities and therefore also several different key reasons for the implemented connections.

 Key reasons for connecting municipalities